Aticks Ypachay: Diaguita-Kakán identity through ancestral pottery in the Limarí Valley, Chile

 Jars (mojchi’ck) made by Rosa Zepeda Araya, Llankay Workshop, Combarbalá.
 Photo: Lasta Anku Association.

-The Collection:
+The Collection

 The Carlos Cruz Montt collection at the British Museum, from where this ceramic collection was acquired, is almost all from the Diaguita period (900CE-1536CE).
 The collection is made up almost entirely of ceremonial and mortuary ceramics.
 Only one of the vessels is from another phase – Am1939,08.1 – probably (300BCE – 800CE), due to its polished finish and engraved decoration.
-Some ceramics – Am1939,08.4a & 4b – are from infants’ graves, reflected by their ‘shoe pot’ shape and their relationship with motherhood and nourishment.
-Other vessels – such as Am1939,08.8 & Am1939,08.3 – show cosmological aspects such as the importance of certain animals and the role of the shaman in the community.
+Some ceramics – Am1939,08.4 & 5 – are from infants’ graves, reflected by their ‘shoe pot’ shape and their relationship with motherhood and nourishment.
+Other vessels – such as Am1939,08.8 & Am1939,08.7 – show cosmological aspects such as the importance of certain animals and the role of the shaman in the community.

 Vicente Alfaro Norton visiting the Diaguita-Kakán collection.
 Photo: Santiago Valencia Parra. © The Trustees of the British Museum.

-Collaborative Documentation:
+Collaborative Documentation

 Following several community meetings between the Lasta Anku Association, project’s principal investigator Vicente Alfaro Norton, and SDCELAR curators, Lasta Anku conducted fieldwork in the Limarí Valley in July 2024, aimed at identifying key outputs as well as engaging with potters and interested collectives of the Diaguita-Kakán communities.
-In October 2024, Vicente was hosted by the SDCELAR team to visit the British Museum to conduct a preliminary study and photograph the Coquimbo collections, being accompanied by a remote visit of the materials held online with members of the Lasta Anku association, as other community members.
+In April and October 2023, Vicente was hosted by the SDCELAR team to visit the British Museum to conduct a preliminary study and photograph the Coquimbo collections, being accompanied by a remote visit of the materials held online with members of the Lasta Anku association, as other community members.

 By engaging with the collection, Vicente was able to fully document and analyze the ceramic vessels from the region of Coquimbo, studying their material composition and recurring visual iconography, which is still found today in contemporary pottery production.
 This visit to the collection also allowed Vicente to identify two new Diaguita-Kakán ceramics (Am1939,08.34 & Am1939,08.44), which correspondingly come from the Coquimbo region and originally were part of the Cruz Montt collection.